 The Complete Guide to Surfing in Tonga(c) Pexels

 Surfing in Tonga?
 Really?!
 Yes, who would have thought this little-known island nation in the South Pacific is a pretty awesome surf destination?
 You won’t know what “uncrowded” surf breaks really look like you have blasted along the remote reef breaks of Vava’u or taught your kids to surf from the beaches of Ha’apai.
 Tongatapu, Tonga’s main island, is your effortless surf option, however, with surf breaks for all abilities found just a short paddle from shore.
 So take a look at the best seasons, where to surf and where to stay for surfers in this complete guide to surfing in Tonga.

-• Surfing in Tonga is best suited for intermediate to advanced surfers.
-Beginner surfing can be found when the swell conditions are calm from Kanokupolu Beach in Tongatapu and from Houmale’eia Beach in Ha’apai
+1. Surfing in Tonga is best suited for intermediate to advanced surfers.
+Beginner surfing can be found in a low swell from Kanokupolu Beach in Tongatapu and from Houmale’eia Beach in Ha’apai

-• Most surf breaks require a boat to get to them, which resorts can provide – Ha’atafu and Kanokupolu Beach have breaks that can be paddled to some 100m (330ft) from shore.
+5. Most surf breaks require a boat to get to them, which you can enquire about with your resort – Ha’atafu and Kanokupolu Beaches have breaks that can be paddled to some 100 m (330 ft) from shore.

+The Complete Guide to Surfing in Tonga(c) Pexels